openSUSE/git-packaging-tools/README.md

 patch has been chaned, but also refresh it for you.

 ```
-usage: git-format-pkg-patch [-h] [-u UPDATE] [-f FORMAT] [-c]
+usage: git-format-pkg-patch [-h] [-u UPDATE] [-f FORMAT] [-c] [-e]

 Git patch formatter for RPM packages

 optional arguments:
 -h, --help            show this help message and exit
 -u UPDATE, --update UPDATE
                       update current patches with the destination path
 -f FORMAT, --format FORMAT
                       specify tag or range of commits for patches to be
                       formatted
 -c, --changed         update also changed files with the content
+-e, --existing        work with already formatted patches from Git
 ```

 #### Typical routine